-• Just like face-to-face crimes, it is important all cyber crimes are reported - contact Action Fraud on 0300 123 2040.
+• Just like face-to-face crimes, it is important all cyber crimes are reported.
+Contact Action Fraud on 0300 123 2040.

-Some things that can help you to identify scams:
+Things that can help to identify scams:

-- Errors in spelling, grammar, and writing style - Requests for personal information (i.e. bank details or a password) - ABC) 0 - Threats (i.e. that your account will be closed if you do not pay straight away) - If a deal looks 'too good to be true' (usually it is)

-- Emails claiming to be a company that have a personal email address (i.e. hotmail.com) - Any calls/texts/emails you are not expecting from a person/company asking you to click on a link or enter any personal details

-Websites that begin with 'http' instead of 'https' (the 's' stands for 'secure')
+- Errors in spelling, grammar, and writing style. - Requests for personal information, e.g. bank details or a password. - Threats, e.g. that your account will be closed if you do not pay straight away. - If a deal looks 'too good to be true', it usually is. - Emails from a personal email address but claiming to be from a company e.g. gmail.com - Any calls/text/email you are not expecting from a person or company asking you to click on a link or enter personal details. - Websites that begin with 'http' instead of 'https' (the 's' stands for 'secure').